Privacy & Security¶

 Data Collection¶

 Strimma collects no data.
-There is no analytics, no telemetry, no crash reporting, no usage tracking, and no network calls except to your own Nightscout server.
+There is no analytics, no telemetry, no crash reporting, no usage tracking, and no network calls except to the servers you configure (Nightscout, LibreLinkUp, Tidepool).

 Data Storage¶